Golden lancehead: Prey

 The golden lancehead's diet consists mostly of perching birds.
 It has been reported to eat lizards, though, and may even resort to cannibalism.
 Newborn and juvenile golden lanceheads prey primarily upon invertebrates.
 Adults of B. insularis are able to survive on only one or two birds species per year of the more than 40 that visit the island.

 Competition

 B. insularis is the only animal on the island of Queimada Grande to have been reported to eat birds.
 Other fauna, such as frogs, lizards, and birds, on the island eat invertebrates, but because insects are so plentiful in ecosystems, they may not be a limiting resource.
 Therefore, studies would have to be done to determine whether or not juvenile and newborn golden lanceheads must compete for food with other fauna.

 Parasites

-The golden lancehead is known to suffer from flukes (specifically Ochetosoma heterocoelium) in its mouth cavity, as well as to carry the hard-bodied tick Ambylomma rotundatum.
+The golden lancehead is known to suffer from flukes (specifically Ochetosoma heterocoelium) in its mouth cavity, as well as to carry the hard-bodied tick Amblyomma rotundatum.